 Korean spa benefits especially affect women.
-After giving birth, some of them spend weeks in the rooms made of red clay.
+After giving birth, some of them spend weeks in rooms made of red clay.
 They believe this will prevent women’s ailments.
 Mugwort tea bath is very beneficial for the health of the female reproductive system!
-There is even a Chai-yok treatment, where a woman sits above a boiling pot of mugwort tea, essentially experiencing a vaginal steam bath.
+There is even a Chai-yok healing treatment, where a woman sits above a boiling pot of mugwort tea, essentially experiencing a vaginal steam bath.

 Korean body scrub exfoliates the dead skin and uses milk and water to moisturize it while improving blood circulation.